OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 ---
-title: Configure Windows servers with Chocolatey, PowerShell, and Octopus Runbooks
+title: Configuring Windows servers with Chocolatey, PowerShell, and Octopus Runbooks
 description: This blog post shows you how to automate your Windows server setup with Chocolatey, PowerShell, and Octopus Runbooks.
 author: derek.campbell@octopus.com
 visibility: private